- Culture Specimen:

 - sensitivity is generally greater than 90 %, if patients have not recieved antibiotics in the previous 2-3 weeks;

-- note that in study by MM Tunney et al (JBJS Vol 80-B, 1999), authors note that some patients undergoing revision THA for perceived aseptic loosening,
+- Tunney MM ,et al (1999), authors note that some patients undergoing revision THA for perceived aseptic loosening,

-may actually have low grade infection present on the biofilm surface of the implant, which may not appear on standard cultures;
+- may actually have low grade infection present on the biofilm surface of implant, which may not appear on standard cultures;

-- the authors note that using mild ultrasonication, bacteria were retrieved from 26 out of 120 implants, and in contrast, bacteria were cultured from only 5 patients
+- w/ ultrasonication, bacteria were retrieved from 26 / 120 implants, where as, bacteria were cultured from only 5 patients

-- the authors also noted that in 18/26 of these patients (cultures obtained from ultrasonification), there were significant inflammatory cells present;
+- authors also noted that in 18/26 of patients (cultures obtained from ultrasonification), there were significant

 - of these 26 patients w/ positive cultures, infection was suspected in only 6;